-At Tolworth Girls' School and Sixth Form it is important that our students get to try working in the real world and therefore have developed a work experience programme for year 12 students which gives them not only the opportunity to do a week's work placement in July, but also teaches them vital life skills in job searching, CV writing and presenting themselves to employers in a professional manner.
+At Tolworth Girls' School and Sixth Form it is important that our students get to try working in the real world and therefore have developed a ‘Take your daughter to work’ programme in years 8 and 10; and a work experience programme for year 12 students.
+This gives them the opportunity to do a work placement, but also teaches them the vital life skills in job research, applications, CV writing and presenting themselves to employers in a professional manner.

 Immersive Work Experience in 20 industries